IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Fixed

--Disallowed Tools in the Deeper Dungeon again, due to a glitch, use bombs to break everything you could mine before!
+-Disallowed Tools in the Deeper Dungeon again, due to a mining glitch, use bombs to break everything you could mine before!
+Unless you have the Dungeon Splunker

 -Amulet of Diehard Cataclysm should now properly prevent Blackbelt and Shadow Dodges

+-Hellion Beams being invisible

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

 -Prismic Banshee's 'hands' having a weird hitbox

+-Virulent Ore placing the wrong tile, due to me forgoting to undo a testing thing

+-Stormbreaker not counting the lightning as modded throwing damage